xiaoyuxy/Resume-app/README.md

    Send.java

 Assets folder:
--resume.json : data json file, replace your own resume here
+- resume.json : data json file, replace your own resume here

 Res folder:all the xml file are store in this folder

 Mainfests folder:
--AndroidMainfest.xml : category of my app
+- AndroidMainfest.xml : category of my app

 Gradle Scripts:
--app libraries are declared here
+- app libraries are declared here